Stuck Song Syndrome

 Your worth is not defined by comparisons, rumours, or the volume of your presence.

-True confidence doesn't need to shout - it lives in the way you keep showing up, in the work you pour your heart into, in the courage to try again when the world tells you no.
+Confidence doesn't need to shout - it can live in the way you keep showing up, in the work you pour your heart into, in the courage to try again when the world tells you no.

 Music has taught me that you don’t have to follow someone else’s blueprint to create something beautiful.
 The most unconventional paths often lead to the most authentic places.
 Sometimes, the “right” way is simply the way that feels true to you.

-So, if you’re holding back, waiting for the perfect moment - take the step now.
+So, if you’re holding back, waiting for the perfect moment - maybe this is your sign to begin.

 Let your actions speak for you.
 Let your presence be felt in the way you create, in the way you grow, in the way you live unapologetically as yourself.